• Free shipping on all orders

 Temperament: Affectionate, playful, vocal, intelligent

 The Blue Point Siamese is a color point of the well-known and highly regarded Siamese breed.
-It is noted for its beauty as well as its intelligence and its tendency to vocalize.
-The Siamese is a very chatty cat that will want to have conversations with its owner all day.
-This purebred can be expensive, especially for a kitten with show standard breeding, and they can be prone to separation anxiety, which is common in cats that combine intelligence and loving natures.
+Siamese cats are intelligent and well-known for their tendency to vocalize.
+Most follow their owners around the house while constantly meowing.
+They can be expensive, especially kittens, and they can be prone to separation anxiety, which is common in cats that combine intelligence and loving natures.

-The breed has existed for centuries but gained official recognition in 1934.
+Siamese cats have existed for centuries but gained official recognition in 1934.
 Since then, they have become one of the most recognizable of all breeds.
-There are only four official types of Siamese, and because it is the Seal Point that is considered the primary color point that all others stem from, the Blue Point is more difficult to find.
+There are only four official types of Siamese, and because the Seal Point is considered the primary color point that all others stem from, the Blue Point is more difficult to find.

 Blue Point Siamese Kittens